 - Other measures to minimize stormwater runoff

-Beginning December 31, 2016, new development and redevelopment in the City will be required to reduce impervious surfaces on proposed development sites, with the option to make up the balance of the site coverage with permeable surfaces, if technically feasible.
+Beginning December 31, 2016, new development and redevelopment in Bellevue will be required to reduce impervious surfaces on proposed development sites, with the option to make up the balance of the site coverage with permeable surfaces, if technically feasible.

-Development will also have the ability to use zero-lot-line configurations within planned unit developments (PUD), and the conservation of vegetation and native soils and minimization of hard surfaces will be a criteria for PUD approval.
+Development will also have the ability to use zero-lot-line configurations within planned unit developments, and the conservation of vegetation and native soils and minimization of hard surfaces will be a criteria for PUD approval.

-New clearing and grading code amendments will require a permit for removal of more than 5 significant trees within any 3-year period.
-Other code amendments will allow the use of LID BMPs within required landscaping and within rights-of-way.
+New clearing and grading code amendments will require a permit for removal of more than five significant trees within any three-year period.
+Other code amendments will allow the use of LID best management practices within required landscaping and rights of way.

 What is hard surface?

 A hard surface is an impervious surface, a permeable pavement, or a vegetated roof.
 Hard surfaces include all surfaces that are considered impervious under the Bellevue Land Use Code, as well as permeable pavement surfaces (porous asphalt, pervious concrete, and permeable pavers)

 What are the different surfaces on my lot and how do I calculate my coverage?

 You may have several different types of surfaces on your lot.
 Your home is a structure, this is regulated by the first line in the table below.
 Conventional asphalt or concrete driveways, patios and walkways are impervious if they do not allow water to infiltrate into the soil below.
 Permeable surfacing techniques are considered hard surfaces because while they allow water to infiltrate through to the soil below, they still disturb the native conditions that were there prior to development.

 When determining how much coverage of each type of surfaces you may have on your lot, you’ll need to consult the dimensional requirements table in Bellevue LUC 20.20.010.
 So, for example, if your lot is 10,000 square feet in the R-4 zone: